How do I perform a mass firmware upgrade on APC network enabled products?

 NOTE: Any lines in the iplist.txt file starting with a semicolon will be ignored.

 An example of this file with multiple devices is below.
 (Actual device parameters may appear differently based on user preferences):

 Once you have entered the login parameters for each device, make sure to save and exit the file.

 Next, locate the “upgrd_util.exe” file, also located in the same directory that you extracted the firmware files to.
 Double-click on the “upgrd_util.exe” file and the mass upgrade will begin.

-Note: *In NMC1 Upgrade Utility v1.2 or higher, a username or password longer than 11 characters will be truncated.
+NOTE: In NMC1 Upgrade Utility v1.2 or higher, a username or password longer than 11 characters will be truncated.
 Thus, you will need to change the password to 11 characters or less to use upgrd_util.exe.
-This could be modified using a mass configuration first, outlined in knowledge base FA156117.
+This could be modified using a mass configuration first, outlined in Knowledge Base article FA156117.
 Reference the picture below on how to check your NMC Upgrade tool version.

 A menu should appear with the following options: